GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $20,000 , 3.75 lbs.
 Longsword
 Made of bone, in the tradition of merfolk weapons, this blade has been passed down for generations.
 If name is known, *it can be called on to blast a combination of skin-boiling steam and arctic mist in a 5 yard cone as an action by taking on 1d6+3 points of spell sickness.
 Everything in the cone is subject to a cold attack and a fire attack.
 This cannot be done again until the sword and a user rest.
 If name is known and user has Weapon Mastery with longwords, they may treat a critical hit as that of a cold attack*.

+**Stormfist** (*unique*)
+$11,750 , 17 lbs.
+Maul
+This "maul" is an oak shaft magically hewn iinto anrough cut shape of stone.
+Requires [Body] 17 to use in just two hands, or or 26 to be used in one hand (with disadvantage).
+The user gains a bonus equal to their body for the purpose of inflicting a critical hit.
+Gains a +3 bonus to beats and a -3 penalty to parries. *If name is known, a critical hit with this weapon will also inflict a critical hit effect of a force and crushing attack*.
+It is said that large creatures can use it as though it were a large weapon, but still require the minimum [Body].

 **Syphoning Sabre** (*unique*)
 $8,500 , 3 lbs.